nederhof/isut/README.md

 cat PeasantB1Part* > PeasantB1.zip
 ```

 You can also create your own annotated texts.
-Before doing your own annotation, the OCR
+Before doing your own annotation, and for using the
+full functionality of Isut, the OCR
 functionality needs to be initialized on the basis of a number of annotated texts
 that were already loaded into the application.
 This is done by: